MostafaSolim/Attack_On_Titan_Tower_Defense_Game/README.md

 graph TD
     A[Start] --> B{Set Up Lanes and Walls and Initial Turn count and battle phase}
     B --> C[Player's turn]
-    graph LR
     C -- Purchase Weapon --> D{Update Resources and Deploy Weapon into a Lane}
     D --> E[Player chooses a weapon and deploys it in a lane]